-- i) Where the University requires that professional, commercial, clinical or vocational education be undertaken by a person who has recent practical or commercial experience or is a current practicing professional, a person may be engaged on a contract not exceeding 2 years. - ii) For the purpose of this paragraph, practical or commercial experience will generally be considered as "recent" only when it has occurred in the previous 2-year period prior to the appointment.
-In addition, where a person maintains professional accreditation this may also be considered as "recent" for the purpose of this paragraph. - iii) A person will usually be employed on a part-time basis and hours may be annualised over the year.
-Unless otherwise determined by the supervisor, the requirement to allocate research or scholarship time in accordance with clause 35 (Academic Workload) does not apply to staff employed under this category.
+- i) Where the University requires that professional, commercial, clinical or vocational education be undertaken by a person who has recent practical or commercial experience or is a current practising professional, a person may be engaged on a contract not exceeding two (2) years. - ii) For the purpose of this paragraph, practical or commercial experience will generally be considered as "recent" only when it has occurred in the two (2) year period immediately prior to the appointment.
+In addition, where a person maintains professional accreditation, this may also be considered as "recent" for the purpose of this paragraph. - iii) A person will usually be employed on a part-time basis and hours may be annualised over the year.
+Unless mutually agreed between the staff member and their supervisor, the requirement to allocate research or scholarship time in accordance with clause 35 (Academic Workload) does not apply to staff members employed under this category.